 Export List Device List: Export the list of managed devices.
 Client List: Export the list of all clients that are connected to the networks.
 Insight-Rogue AP List: Export the list of the rogue APs scanned before.
 For detailed information, refer to 8.
 4. 9 Rogue APs .
 Log List: Export the list of the logs generated by the controller.
 Authorized Client List: Export the list of authorized clients.
 Voucher Codes: Export the list of the voucher codes.
 Running Log: Export the day-to-day running log of the controller.
 Mode All Columns: Export the data list that contains all columns.
 Current Display Columns: Export the data list that contains only the displayed columns currently.
+Site Choose the site(s), and the specified data of the chosen site will be exported.
 Format The data can be exported to the file in the format of .CSV or .XLSX.